freemarker/freemarker-tutorials/00-installing-java-and-maven/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.60-b23, mixed mode)
 ```

-As long as you have Java 1.7 or higher, that’s fine and you can skip the “Installing Java” section.
-If you have Java 1.6 or lower, follow the installation instructions below.
+As long as you have Java 1.7 or higher you can skip the “Installing Java” section.

 If you *don’t* have Java installed you’ll see an error message:
+* Windows users will see a message like:

+    ```
-* Windows users will see a message like: <br>`'Java' is not recognized as an internal or external command, operable program or batch file.`
+    'Java' is not recognized as an internal or external command, operable program or batch file.
+    ```
-* OS X users will see a message like:<br> `-bash: Java: command not found`
+* OS X users will see a message like:

+    ```
+    -bash: Java: command not found
+    ```

 ### Installing Java on Windows